francofabio/jbeanstalkc/README.md

 # Simple beanstalkd client for Java

-This project is intended to help developers to use the [beanstalkd](http://kr.github.io/beanstalkd/) queue service for Java platform.<br>
+This project is intended to help developers to use the [beanstalkd](http://kr.github.io/beanstalkd/) queue service in Java platform.<br>

-See [beanstalkd protocol](https://github.com/kr/beanstalkd/blob/master/doc/protocol.txt) document for you better comprehension about beanstalkd operations.
+See [beanstalkd protocol](https://github.com/kr/beanstalkd/blob/master/doc/protocol.txt) document for your better comprehension about beanstalkd operations.

 <sub>Excuse me for my terrible English</sub>